-Certificate issuance by TunTrust CAs requires a Tuntrust RA operator in Trusted Role authorized by TunTrust to deliberately issue a direct command in order for TunTrust CAs to perform a certificate signing operation.
-Each issuance is logged with the identity of the TunTrust RA operator issuing the certificate and the action logged in the CA audit log.
+Certificate issuance by TunTrust CAs requires a Tuntrust RA operator in a Trusted Role authorized by TunTrust to deliberately issue a direct command in order for TunTrust CAs to perform a certificate signing operation.
+The RA operators accounts capable of causing certificate issuance or performing Registration Authority functions are enforced with multi-factor authentication (certificate in cryptographic token + PIN code).
+Technical controls are operated by TunTrust in order to restrict certificate issuance through accounts to a limited set of pre-approved email addresses.
+Each issuance is logged with the identity of the TunTrust RA operator issuing the certificate and the action is logged in the CA audit log.

-TunTrust CAs uses an automated issuance process that integrates pre-issuance linting tools, kept up-to-date, which can check a tbsCertificate (To Be Signed Certificate - the certificate complete except for the signature) for a large number of standards violations (BRs, RFCs etc.).
+TunTrust CA uses an automated issuance process that integrates pre-issuance linting tools, kept up-to-date, which can check a tbsCertificate (To Be Signed Certificate - the certificate complete except for the signature) for a large number of standards violations (Baseline Requirements, RFCs, etc.).
 Certificate issuance is held up for manual review if a linting error or warning is found.
 The linting error is flagged and brought to the attention of management to complete further internal verification and final decision on the certificate issuance.